Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 How Much Does Pool Coverage Add-On Cost?

 Pool and spa add-on coverage is among the more affordable upgrades you can add to a home warranty plan, but costs and coverage limits vary significantly by provider.
-Here's what you can expect to pay and what your maximum benefit looks like.
+American Home Shield publicly states that optional add-ons increase your monthly cost by $5 to $25 depending on the type of coverage, and pool/spa falls in that range.
+Here is what you can expect to pay in 2026 and what your maximum benefit looks like.

 Annual Cost & Coverage Limits by Provider